Pipeline YAML Reference#

 .
 Both environment variables have string values, which means that

-Example of task#
+Example of the task

 version: v1.0